jbatarse1/Time_Series_Forecasting_Prophet/README.md

 ## Usage

 To run this application, create a clone on the local desktop.
-Then, initiate your conda environment and open file in Jupyter Lab.
+Then, initiate your conda environment and open file in Googel Colab at colab.research.google.com

-Resources folder contains `Crypto Market Data` as a CSV file.
+Resources folder contains the following CSV files:

+`google_hourly_search_trends.csv`

+`mercado_dauily_revenue.csv`

+`mercado_stock_price.csv`

-This plot "Crypto Market Price Change Percentage by Time Periods" illustrates the data within the DataFrame.
+This plot "" illustrates the data within the DataFrame.